huyvd7/pytorch-deepglr/README.md

     Batch size: 100 (-b)
     Learning rate: 2e-4 (-l)

 **Note:** training a DeepGLR from scratch would require a lot of hyperparameter tuning depends on the dataset and also randomization.
-It is easier to train 4 separate single GLR first, then stack them manually (this is a future feature, feel free to make a pull request!)
+It is easier to train 4 separate single GLR first, then stack them manually (this is a future work, feel free to make a pull request!)

 We can also continue training an existing DeepGLR by using ```-m PATH_TO_EXIST_MODEL```.
 Thus, to train from ```model/deepglr.pretrained```, we can use: